Should repeated police calls be a basis of eviction? DOJ says no.

 But every ordinance is different: unique in what it targets, how it is enforced, and what kind of consequences are levied for violating it.
 Many also are vague about who and what is considered a public nuisance.

-In Anoka, Minnestota, the Minneapolis suburb scrutinized by the DOJ, the “Crime Free Housing” ordinance covers excessive noise, “unfounded calls to police” and allowing a “physically offensive condition.”
+In Anoka, Minnesota, the Minneapolis suburb scrutinized by the DOJ, the “Crime Free Housing” ordinance covers excessive noise, “unfounded calls to police” and allowing a “physically offensive condition.”
 While the ordinance says a nuisance call involves “disorderly conduct,” such as criminal activity and acts jeopardizing others, it doesn’t define unfounded calls or physically offensive conditions.

 Critics, and courts, say those subjective ambiguities have allowed discrimination against certain groups of people.